40518402/Group2_DevOps_2024/CODE_OF_CONDUCT.md

 ### Enforcement

 In the event of a breach of contract by any member, the group will determine the appropriate course of action.
-The response will be tailored to the nature of the breach, ensuring it is both necessary and proportionate.
+The response will be tailored to the nature of the breach, ensuring it is both necessary and proportionate to its severity.